ElizaLo/NLP-Natural-Language-Processing/Word Embeddings/README.md

 - [Word Embeddings](https://paperswithcode.com/task/word-embeddings) on Papers with Code

+## What is word embedding?

+In natural language processing (NLP), word embedding is a term used for the representation of words for text analysis, typically in the form of a real-valued vector that encodes the meaning of the word such that the words that are closer in the vector space are expected to be similar in meaning.

+## 📜 A Brief History of Word Embeddings

+The underlying idea that _"a word is characterized by the company it keeps"_ was proposed in a **1957** article by [**John Rupert Firth**](https://en.wikipedia.org/wiki/J._R._Firth), but also has roots in the contemporaneous work on search systems and in cognitive psychology.

+The _first generation of semantic space models_ is the vector space model for information retrieval.
+Such vector space models for words and their distributional data implemented in their simplest form results in a very sparse vector space of high dimensionality (cf. Curse of dimensionality).
+Reducing the number of dimensions using linear algebraic methods such as singular value decomposition then led to the introduction of latent semantic analysis in the late 1980s and the Random indexing approach for collecting word cooccurrence contexts.
+In 2000 Bengio et al. provided in a series of papers the "Neural probabilistic language models" to reduce the high dimensionality of words representations in contexts by "learning a distributed representation for words".

 ## Classification of Word Embeddings

 > **Vector space model** or **term vector model** is an algebraic model for representing text documents (and any objects, in general) as vectors of identifiers (such as index terms).
 It is used in **_information filtering, information retrieval, indexing and relevancy rankings_**.